jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   * Understand and know how to complete the Linux and BSD Operating System Install Process for the major distributions
   * Be able to compare and contrast the two major Linux Distribution family's install process with the BSD install process
   * Understand the term *distribution* and *distro*
-  * Understand the standard installation formats, full ISOs, minimal install ISOs, and Net-Installer ISOs and the different
+  * Understand the standard installation formats, full ISOs, minimal install ISOs, and net-installer ISOs and the different
   * Understand how to use industry standard virtualization platforms for installing distributions

 ### Outcomes